Reverse waterfall

 Reverse waterfall is a phenomenon in which water is blown upward due to strong wind in waterfalls giving an apparent perception of water flowing upwards.
-Strong blowing of wind above about 75 km/hr can cause such phenomena.
+Strong blowing of wind above about 75 km/h can cause such phenomena.

 List of observed location

-These have been observed in Australia, India, Japan, the UK, the USA and various parts of the world where there is chance of strong wind such as:
+These have been observed in Australia, India, Japan, the UK, the US and various parts of the world where there is chance of strong wind such as: